Saturday, 19 November 2016

 However, if an infant is showing signs of being ready to start solid foods before six months, for example, sitting up, taking an interest in what the rest of the family is eating, picking up, and tasting finger foods then they should be encouraged."

-that help the gut to mature.
-Whilst it was previously thought that introducing solids created a big shift in the types of bacteria that lived in baby's gut (resulting in a more "adult-like microbiome") - more recent research suggests
+Alongside this, we know breastmilk contains growth hormones and cells that help the gut to mature.
+Whilst it was previously thought that introducing solids created a big shift in the types of bacteria that lived in baby's gut (resulting in a more "adult-like microbiome") - more recent research suggests it's stopping breastfeeding, not introducing solids that impacts most on the profile of bacteria found.

 I sometimes read comments from parents saying when and what they're starting with, for example avocado on the 12th of December.
 Yet if parents are offering a single food on the day a baby hits the magic 6 months, not because that's the day baby has chosen to eat, but because of the date on a calendar - it's clearly guideline and parent led.